x-vin/covidcures/docs/src/allopathic.md

    - **Treatment: Requires hospitalization; In case Oxygen > 6 L / min OR SpO2 persistently < 92 %, HOSPITALISATION IS MANDATORY.**

 ### Typical duration of treatment:
-0-15 days, for the majority of cases, which are asymptomatic, mild or moderate
+0-15 days, for the majority of cases, which are asymptomatic, mild or moderate.

 ### Significant side effects:
 Many of these medications have side effects, especially in excess of therapeutic doses.
 These may be researched online.